What are the Signs of Oxycodone Abuse?

 Dependence

-When you grow tolerant to oxycodone, you begin taking higher or more frequent doses, so you can achieve the desired efefcts.
-This continued oxycodone abuse leads to something called dependence in which your brain and body need oxycodone to function optiamlly.
-If you become dependent on oxycodone, you will experience withdrawal symptoms when you stop taking the drug suddenly.
-These symptoms can be extremely distressing and difficult to manage with professional help.
+When users naturally grow tolerant to oxycodone, they begin taking higher or more frequent doses to achieve the desired effects.
+This continued oxycodone abuse leads to dependence in which the brain and body need oxycodone to function optimally.
+If you become dependent on oxycodone, you’ll experience withdrawal symptoms when you stop taking the drug suddenly.
+These symptoms can be extremely distressing and difficult to manage without professional help.

 Withdrawal